fok666/public-cv/README.md

 - A passion about technology, OSS and DevSecOps culture, automation and AI.

 ### Main skills:
--  Solving Enterprise **Cloud Architecture** chalanges with Azure, AWS ang GCP.
+-  Solving Enterprise **Cloud Architecture** chalanges with Azure, AWS and GCP.
 -  Designing and implementing Cloud-native **Big Data Analytics** solutions with Databricks, Azure Synapse Analytics, Azure Data Factory and others.
--  Deploying and optimizing **database** environments.
+-  Deploying and optimizing highliy available **database** environments with Oracle Database, PostgreSQL, MySQL and more.
--  Coding **automation** utilities in Python, JavaScript, PHP, C#, Java, Bash, SQL and more.
+-  Coding **automation** utilities in Bash, PowerShell, Python, JavaScript, PHP, C#, Java, SQL and more.
 -  Troubleshooting **network** issues, maximizing performance and minimizing security risks.

 ### Summary of experiences: